fbpx

 What Internet Speed Do I Need to Work From Home?

-If you’re working from home, you might be wondering how fast your internet needs to be.
-It’s not just about sending emails or browsing the web anymore.
-Nowadays, we’re doing video calls, sharing files, and maybe even streaming videos for work.
-So, let’s break it down in simple terms.
+For individuals who work from home, you may ask how fast your internet has to be.
+It is not just sending emails or simply browsing through the web anymore.
+We are now making video calls, sharing files, and streaming videos for work purposes.
+Let me put it this way then, better still, let us simplify it.

 What Internet Speed Do I Need To Work From Home?